-Prerequisites: Declared nursing major or permission of chairperson, Biol 222 or equivalent with a grade of C or better
+Prerequisites: Declared nursing major or permission of chairperson, Biol 222 or equivalent

 Corequisites: Biol 222 or equivalent, Nurs 242

 NURS 242 - Advanced Skills Laboratory

 This course will develop advanced professional nursing psychomotor skills through laboratory practice.
 Skills will be examined with a focus on the provision of care to individuals across the lifespan and across cultures.
 Laboratory, one 3-hour session per week and 3 hours of independent study/skills practice per week for a half semester.
 Not open to non-nursing majors.
 Meets the second half of each semester.
 Students may take Biol 222 or equivalent either prior to enrollment in or concurrently with the class.